lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 Find the Boostrap classes that gray out and cross out the text.
 Don't reinvent the wheel!

-You may notice that checking and unchecking the to-do *doesn't* really make the text crossed and gray.
+You may notice that checking and unchecking the to-do *doesn't* really make the text crossed and grey.
 Try and print the `done` property as itself in the HTML with `{{ todo.done }}` to see what it returns, and you will notice something. 👀

 Checking and unchecking the checkbox doesn't change `done`! 🫢